 The scheme provides a 1 in 100 year standard of protection (+20% climate change allowance) against fluvial flooding for the residents of Castlefield Manor, Glenvara Park and Glenlyon Park.

-The project site was located in a densely populated residential area, and a number of privately owned services had to be diverted to facilitate the construction of works.
+The project site was located in a densely populated residential area; several privately owned services had to be diverted to facilitate the construction of works.

 - Hydraulic assessment